 We have arrangements in place to ensure that all employees who are EU citizens are fully prepared for continuing employment, ensuring we have sufficient labour resource to meet our ongoing business needs.

-Fixfast carry substantial stockholdings in our warehousing across the UK.
+Fixfast carries substantial stockholdings in our warehousing across the UK.
 We have arranged to build up stocks of products sourced within EU27 to allow for any unexpected delays in supply.
-For goods manufactured for us outside the EU, we don’t expect arrangements to change significantly, but in any case, we carry substantial stockholding of these products allowing us scope to absorb additional delays in supply.
-The recent months of the COVID-19 Pandemic has been a good stress-test for our supply chain and we are pleased to say we have maintained good levels of service across out entire range.
-In addition to this, we are investing in increased manufacturing capacity to enable us to have superior flexibility to product demand.
+For goods manufactured for us outside the EU, we do not expect arrangements to change significantly, but in any case, we carry substantial stockholding of these products allowing us scope to absorb additional delays in supply.
+The recent months of the COVID-19 Pandemic have been a good stress-test for our supply chain and we are pleased to say we have maintained good levels of service across our entire range.
+In addition to this, we are investing in increased manufacturing capacity to enable us to have superior flexibility to meet product demand.